 Legacy Protein Structure Imaging Methods and Techniques

 Protein structure determination is a critical step in the development of biologics, as the function of a protein is directly influenced by its 3 dimensional structure.
 However, it is hard to unlock the native structure of a protein.
 Historically x-ray crystallography and NMR have been the default techniques, but both have their limitations.
 NMR, while useful for determining the 3D structure of proteins in an environment that more closely resembles the conditions in the body, is confined to small proteins with lengths limited to 150 amino acids.
-X-ray crystallography, on the other hand, requires that the sample be crystallizable, which narrows its application to smaller molecules (large molecules and membrane proteins are not amenable to crystallization due to large molecular weights and poor solubility).
+X-ray crystallography, on the other hand, requires that the sample be crystallizable, which narrows its application to smaller molecules, as large molecules and membrane proteins are not amenable to crystallization due to large molecular weights and poor solubility.

 Cryo-EM is well-suited for the structure determination of large macromolecules

 Cryo-EM has emerged to complement these legacy techniques.
 It is well suited for structure determination of large macromolecules, and other proteins not amenable to x-ray crystallography and NMR, specifically:

 NanoImaging helps you better understand proteins and expected interactions.